zaintariq967/Modular-Employee-Payroll-Management-System-in-Python/README.md

 # Employee Payroll Management System

 A console-based **Employee Payroll Management System** developed in Python to demonstrate **modular programming**, reusable functions, and structured application design.
-The project calculates employee bonus, allowance, gross salary, and net salary while generating a formatted salary slip.
+The application automates payroll processing by collecting employee information, calculating bonuses, allowances, gross salary, and net salary, and generating a formatted salary slip.
+The project emphasizes clean code organization through separate modules, making it easy to understand, maintain, and extend.

 ---